anoma/nspec/docs/arch/node/integration/simulator.juvix.md

--- Helper function to add a single new engine to a node addNewEngine (state : NetworkState) (nodeId : NodeID) (cfg : Cfg) (env : Env) : NetworkState := case Map.lookup nodeId (NetworkState.nodes state) of {
+-- Helper function to add a single new engine to a node addNewEngine (state : NetworkState) (nodeId : NodeID) (cfg : Cfg) (env : Env) : NetworkState := case OMap.lookup nodeId (NetworkState.nodes state) of {
     | none := state
     | some node :=
       case mkEng nodeId (mkPair cfg env) of {